Are you a team leader or manager with too much to do and not enough time?

 Do you need someone to talk to, bounce ideas off, or just need another perspective?

-I've helped a number of wāhine just like you to take their next step in their career or business.
+We have helped a number of wāhine just like you prepare for and take the next step in their career or business.

-As a result, you will learn how to claim your personal power, discover your signature leadership presence, and positioned yourself as a wahine of influence and impact.
+We help you to be the leader you say you want to be.
+You will learn how to step into your personal power, discover your signature leadership style, and position yourself as a wahine of influence and impact.

 You will learn how to be heard, how to share your knowledge and expertise without feeling whakamā or whakahīhī, and how to motivate people without resorting to micro-management.

 Research shows that it makes good business sense for more wāhine to occupy leadership roles in organisations with improvements to the bottom line.
 We make up half of the population, we have the qualifications, the competence and the experience.
 We have the ambition, we are driven, and we care.

 While both tāne and wāhine are equally capable of great leadership, my research showed that wāhine can be very different in how they operate as leaders, promote their talents, and seek opportunities.
 One of the findings revealed that wāhine don't take the time to step away and gain clarity about their strengths, focus, or direction.
 They're too busy working and getting things done.

 The problem is that when they have their heads down, more often than not, they miss what's happening in their environment.
 When they put off attending networking events because they're "too busy", they don't build the network of support and connections that could help them in their current or future roles.
 Thus missing out on potential opportunities, expecting their work to speak for itself.
 This rarely works.